SignalBuilders/walkforwardTrader/READMETREE.txt

 ##ORDER OF COMPUTATION

+-> prepareTickerData

+store all data in cloud bucket so don't need to hit quandl endpoint

+prior to this strategy change, only tickers with a beta lower than 0.5 could influence [normal beta, not binary...so very volatile tickers could use anything and non-volatile had 4 or 5 possible sources]

 -> curveAndTreeSearch.py

 Model search iterates through different series and different learning combinations and stores results for both